 I have been working in the field of child and adolescent mental health for over 15 years.
 Most of my work has been with youth who are at the extreme end of the continuum, suffering from psychosis, self-harm, suicidal ideation, depression and anxiety, both in inpatient, residential, and community capacities.
 I have always been drawn to this population, in part because my own adolescence was fraught with chaos.

 I first met Viola Fodor almost 27 years ago when I myself was a struggling teenager, lost among the many voices telling me who I was supposed to be and how I was supposed to be living my life.
 It was through my work with Viola that I found my self again, and the healing process began.

 Nearly 21 years later, now a mental health practitioner myself, I knew intuitively that there were individuals who could benefit not only from the mainstream forms of therapy but who could benefit from the approach that Viola developed, Life Process Transformation.
 I completed her training program for professionals, and bring that approach specifically into my own private practice, as well as into the training and consultation services I offer to other mental health organizations.

 I first met Viola when I was a trainer for a suicide and crisis intervention helpline providing assistance to those battling depression, anxiety, substance abuse, and suicidal ideations.
-During one of our training sessions, we were fortunate to have Viola as the keynote speaker and I was so intrigued by her simple, yet profound approach to self-care and self-discovery, that she soon became a touchstone for me.
+During a training session, we were fortunate to have Viola as the keynote speaker.
+I was so intrigued by her simple, yet profound approach to self-care and self-discovery that she soon became a touchstone for me.